mghanii/golang-vs-csharp/README.md

 #### C&#35;

-📝 In C# functions declared within a type (class, struct or interface).</br>
+- In C# functions declared within a type (class, struct or interface).
-📝 Methods can be instane members or static (related to type rather than instances).</br>
+- Methods can be instane members or static (related to type rather than instances).
-📝 C# supports method and operator overloading.</br>
+- C# supports method and operator overloading.
-📝 Methods can return multiple values by using Tuple, ref or out.</br>
+- Methods can return multiple values by using Tuple, ref or out.
-📝 Methods can passed around as variables or method arguments.</br>
+- Methods can passed around as variables or method arguments.

 ```cs
 using System;